jcr179/heaven_or_hcl/README.md

 You won't need to touch this if you use the default rainbow layout. (p, k, s, h, d)

 `type=[xbox, ps4]`
 The value of this can be either `xbox` or `ps4`, and is `xbox` by default.
-You can generally ignore this as the program tries to detect what type your controller is, but you can set to one of these values based on your controller type if the program guesses wrong.

 `config_override[0, 1]`
-On the off chance that your xbox controller is detected as a ps4 controller or vice versa, set this to 1 so that the `type` value you set above will be used.
-Otherwise just leave it to 0 so the program can automatically detect your controller type.
+~~On the off chance that your xbox controller is detected as a ps4 controller or vice versa, set this to 1 so that the `type` value you set above will be used.
+Otherwise just leave it to 0 so the program can automatically detect your controller type.~~ You can ignore this for the current release (it's hardcoded to 1 in the program).

 `k=xbox_[X, A, Y, RB, RT, Back, LB, Start]`
 Set xbox_`anything from the above list` to set what button on your xbox controller you want to be bound to k (kick).
 The same idea follows for buttons p, s, h, d, back/select.
 If you're using a ps4 controller you can ignore this.